+In addition, FUTA tax payments must be submitted by 8 p.m.
+Eastern time at least one calendar day before the tax due date.
 In extraordinary circumstances, same-day wire payments are allowed.
-You can find the Same-Day Taxpayer Worksheet on the EFTPS website.
+Note that this type of transaction requires a Same-Day Payment Worksheet, which you can find on the EFTPS website.
 Submit both filled-out pages to your financial institution.

 When to File FUTA Tax on Form 940

-Form 940 for the 2020 tax year is due by Jan.
-31, 2021.
+Form 940 is due by Jan.
+31 of the year following the year you need to report.
 However, if you deposited all your FUTA taxes quarterly when they were due, you can file as late as Feb.
-10, 2021.
-The IRS prefers that you submit your form electronically.
+10. The IRS prefers that you submit your form electronically.
 However, if you decide to mail the form, you must use the U.S. Postal Service, as most delivery services will not deliver to P.O. boxes.

 How to Complete Form 940

-- Part 7: Sign and print your name, and give the best phone number for contacting you during the day.
+- Part 7: Sign and print your name, and give the phone number for contacting you during the day.